 Part triathlon, part assault course, part Fear Factor.
 InfinityXtreme is a gruelling test of stamina for those who take part and loads of fun to watch for those who don’t.

-Artisan Fair (Garachico, 5 and 6 July, 10 till Midnight)
+Artisan Fair (Garachico, 4 and 5 July, 10 till Midnight)

 Rute de la Tapa San Benito (La Laguna, 1 to 31 July)

 The king of Tenerife tapas routes?
-There are ninety bars and restaurants participating.
+There are nearly ninety bars and restaurants participating.
 If you eat at three a day all through July, you can get around them all and still have a day’s rest.
-It’s €3 for a taps and a drink.
+It’s €3 for a tapas and a drink.